San Diego Addiction Treatment Center

 Support Groups for Meth Addiction

-Support Groups are key to lasting recovery from methamphetamine addiction.
+Support Groups are a large part of meth rehab, they are the key to lasting recovery from addiction.
 The benefits of Therapeutic Communities in treating Substance Abuse Disorders has been recognized by the medical community.
 These support groups have been historically useful in fostering accountability and moral support for addicts in recovery dating back almost a hundred years.

 Many people are aware of organizations like Alcoholics Anonymous, but other groups have cropped up to offer new options for people looking for other ways to surround themselves with a support system.
 Groups like Crystal Meth Anonymous, SMART Recovery and Secular Organizations for Sobriety (SOS) offer support groups that aren’t as focused on spirituality.